Letter of Recommendation for a College Student Example (+ Free Template Download)

 What should I avoid having in my letter?

 Avoid negative or “areas of improvement” style discussion in the letter.
 It’s not the right place for that.
-If you had reservations about the employee.
+Suppose you had reservations about the employee.
 Or wish they could have performed better in certain competencies, keep that to yourself.
 This is not something you should be sharing in this letter.
 At all times, keep the letter positive.

 Phone interviews have become a core part of the process when attempting to find a secured placement for an open position.
 Companies receive massive responses from potential candidates for any..